 Product keys and digital licenses

 That led Microsoft and manufacturers to introduce digital licenses in Windows 8 as an anti-piracy measure, so end users aren’t installing the platform on additional machines.
 However, Microsoft also moved Windows 7 over to this method.
-This license is locked to your Microsoft account.
+This license becomes locked to your Microsoft account.

 If you legitimately purchased and no longer use these older versions, Microsoft’s Windows 10 activation servers will accept Windows 7 and Windows 8.1 keys on your PC.

-However, if you’re upgrading from Windows 7 and you can’t find the key, you can try signing in to your Microsoft account and checking past downloads to see if your product key is held there.
+However, if you’re upgrading from Windows 7 and can’t find the key, you can try signing in to your Microsoft account and checking past downloads to see if your product key is there.
 Sites like Amazon also keep a record of purchased downloads, but these don’t usually include the product key itself, though it may help narrow down where it could be.